 Your body certainly does not need the extra food to enhance its production and based on the portions served at restaurants these days, you are probably overeating, which may make you LESS productive upon returning to the office.

-In the same vain, the body needs water to survive.
+In the same vein, the body needs water to survive.
 It does not need soda, alcohol, or juices to maintain its level of dexterity; it simply needs water.

 Depending on where you live, sagely drinking water as a form of hydration can be free, right from the tap of your home or office.
 Or at most, it can include the expense of a water filter and reusable/refillable receptacle to drink it from.